Grant Recipients » 2015

-The Manitoba Medical Service Foundation has been awarding Research Grants to researchers and students since 1971, and over $19 million has been donated to furthering this cause, with over $19 million provided in support of all awards.
+The Manitoba Medical Service Foundation has been awarding Research Grants to researchers since 1971, and over $14 million has been donated to furthering this cause, with over $19 million provided in support of all awards.

 We only keep the last five consecutive years of Grant Recipients online.
 Contact the Administrative Assistant for information on prior years.